ckeith26/take_home/README.md

 Watch this [Excel KeyTips demonstration](https://www.youtube.com/watch?v=emU9KcZKw9k) to understand the user experience.
 Note: The ribbon interface shown is not required for your implementation.

+You can also see [how KeyTips are implemented in Meridian](https://drive.google.com/file/d/1-GANv2HjCTGD7TGFt6htRV2emEpIIZDn/view?usp=sharing) for reference.
+Note: Your UI implementation does not need to look the same as Meridian's interface.

 ## Requirements

 ### 1. Implement These 5 KeyTips